apache/wicket-site/learn/examples/index.md

 component-oriented structure and its "low touch" approach to HTML is quite inviting.

-You can see these examples and many more in [live action](http://www.wicket-library.com) without having to install anything.
+You can see these examples and many more in live action (available for version [7.x](http://examples7x.wicket.apache.org/index.html) and [6.x](http://examples6x.wicket.apache.org/index.html)) without having to install anything.

 * [Hello World!](helloworld.html) - Everybody's favorite example
 * [Navomatic](navomatic.html) - Automatic navigation using Borders and Links